brandur/sorg/content/passages-drafts/001-portland.md

 This one's run a little long, so thank you for reading it!
-As many of you hace no doubt noticed by now, I'm not particularly good at staying in touch, so if you're doing something interesting, I implore you to drop me a line at [brandur@brandur.org][mail] in case I don't get to you first.
+As many of you hace no doubt noticed by now, I'm not particularly good at staying in touch, so if you're doing something interesting, I very much encourage you to reply to this email or drop me a line at [brandur@brandur.org][mail] in case I don't get to you first.